-If you are not clear on how to get to Fortress Hill MTR Station, click on “more options,” and it will open your Google Maps on your smartphone.
+If you are unclear on how to get to Fortress Hill MTR Station, click “more options,” and it will open your Google Maps on your smartphone.

 Are you ready to hike up Braemar Hill and watch the sunset and night view at the Red Incense Burner Summit?

-This might be the shortest hiking trail in Hong Kong (with the help of public transportation) with the best views of the city.
-Plus, it is a popular spot for watching sunset and seeing the glorious skyline at night.
+This might be the shortest and easiest hiking trail in Hong Kong (with the help of public transportation), with the best views of the city.
+Plus, it is a popular spot for watching the sunset and seeing the glorious skyline at night.

-I hope you will take a few hours from your busy travel schedule and visit one of the best spots in HK for watching the sunset.
+I hope you will take a few hours from your busy travel schedule and visit one of the best spots in HK to watch the sunset.
 And if you have any more questions, leave a comment below.